nando-2002/Numba-CFD/README.md

-# 📦 Project Name

-> Short project description (1-2 sentences).
-> Example: A lightweight tool for managing and visualizing JSON data in the browser.
+# Python CFD

+> A simple, but fast, Python implementation of the Navier Stokes equations in 2 (and maybe 3!) dimensions.
+Speed is achieved by using just-in-time compilation through Numba, which also allows for CPU parallelization.
+GPU parallelization will also be implemented with CUDA, through its Numba implementation.

 ---

-## 🚀 Features
+## Features

-- Feature 1 – Brief description
-- Feature 2 – Brief description
-- Feature 3 – Brief description
+- 2D incompressible flow (Chorin Projection)

 ---

 ## 🛠️ Installation

 ### Prerequisites
-- [List any required software or libraries]
+- Python >= 3.12
+- Numba
+- CUDAtoolkit (optional)
+- NVCC (optional)

 ### Steps